bergwerk/bwrk_template/README.md

 1. `files.jsFilesLibUtility` (Includes the basic utlitliy.
 For example jQuery)
 2. `files.jsFilesLibBabel` (Librarys which need babel compiler)
 3. `files.jsFilesLibNormal` (Normal librarys)

+#### 1. `$ gulp:frontend`

+This gulp task is equal to the default task, but it starts the browser-sync task and has the possibility to compile pug files if it is needed.

+- scss
+- js
+- watch
+- browser-sync
+- pug

 #### 3. `$ gulp iconfont`